 Instant Pot egg bites pan with lid– If you miss Starbucks egg bites this silicone pan provides easy release without the eggs sticking.
 You have also seen me use this as a freezer mold for homemade ice cream since it has a tight fitting lid.
 Simply look in the search bar under ice cream to see what I mean.

-If you prefer a non-stick Instant pot liner over a stainless steel pot there is an Instant Pot ceramic liner you can use instead.
-Some people also like having a second stainless steel liner if they are making two seperate foods one after the other in the Instant Pot and don’t have time to clean in between.
+Some people also like having a second stainless steel liner (or a stainless steel liner with silicone lid set) if they are making two seperate foods one after the other in the Instant Pot and don’t have time to clean in between.
+And you can keep leftovers in one in the fridge and cook something new in another.
 It is also a replacement pot if needed.

-Some people also like to have a silicone lid, this is handy if you plan to take your cooked food directly in the pot liner to potlucks etc where seran wrap may cause more spills or for storing your pot liner in the fridge.
+Some people also like to have a silicone lid for the Instant Pot liner, this is handy if you plan to take your cooked food directly in the pot liner to potlucks etc where seran wrap may cause more spills or for storing your pot liner in the fridge.